Half-Baked-Code/Durbeen/ReferenceBooks/scoring_rubrics/Scoring Rubrics in the Classroom_ Using Performance Criteria for Assessing and Improving Student Performance by Judith A. Arter.md

 (continued)

-<span id="page-104-0"></span>Another year passed.
+Another year passed.
 One day my mom got home from the store, and she bought me a rubber raft.
 It was just a cheap one, but it was mine.
 I blew it up with a tire pump.
 It was just the right size for me & Fox.
 Out of respect for Fox, I named it the USS Fox and christened it right in the pond.

 On sunny days, I would take the raft out & lay in the sun with Fox on my legs.
 One day, when I was asleep in the raft, the wind blew pretty hard and blew my raft right into a bunch of sticks and rocks, the USS Fox was given a sad salute, and then was no more.

 Another year passed, and this would be our last year by the pond.
 I admired and respected that pond more than I ever did that year.
 But, at long last, all good things must come to an end, we moved to another town.
 Fox & I still visit the pond, but it'll never be like them 3 years when she was mine.

-#### Figure 6.4 Continued
+Figure 6.4 Continued

 SOURCE:© 2000, NWREL.
 Portland, OR; 503-275-9500.
 Used with permission.
 Note: Both students' work are presented here without corrections for any grammar, spelling, punctuation, or other errors.

 ![](_page_104_Picture_6.jpeg)

-#### **Strategy 2: Read and Score Anonymous Student Papers**
+### **Strategy 2: Read and Score Anonymous Student Papers**

 Strategy 2 helps students practice what to look for in writing that makes it work.
 Focus on the traits one by one.
 Students feel overwhelmed when they have to attend to all the features of good writing at once-remember the golf example in Chapter 2.